jonahkh/Campspot-Interview/README.md

 docker build . -t reservation-system:latest
 docker run reservation-system:latest
 ```

+Then, find the IP address of the running Docker host with the following command:`docker inspect --format '{{.NetworkSettings.IPAddress}}' <container-id>`

 ### Run Simple Jar file
 A jar file has been provided so that no build is required for an immediate run of the application.
 To run the application
 with the jar, run the command `java -jar reservation-system.jar`